 The email to me of 21 January 2026 suggests in section 3 that disclosure of the Concealed Documents might have led the Tribunal to find tax frauds in other LTRs.
 Mr Flynn KC made a similar suggestion in oral submissions.

 This argument is baseless.
 I address the case on Concealed Documents in more detail in Section XXII below.
 The gravamen of that case is that the Concealed Documents were relevant to the Russian Individuals’ alleged control over HVY.
-It is not alleged that the Concealed Documents had any bearing on whether abuse of the tax optimisation schemes occurred in any LTRs other than Lesnoy and Trekhgorny.
+It is not alleged that the Concealed Documents had any bearing on whether abuse of LTRs’ tax optimisation schemes occurred in any LTRs other than Lesnoy and Trekhgorny.

 I note that paragraph 46A of the Re-Amended Defence – which is the only part of the pleaded case where the Concealed Documents are discussed in the context of fraudulent tax evasion – alleges only that the Concealed Documents demonstrated the Russian Individuals’ control over and close connection with HVY.
 It does not allege that the Concealed Documents demonstrated where fraudulent tax evasion occurred, i.e., in which LTRs.